arteria/django-mobileapps-store/README.rst

     git add . && git commit
     git push -u origin feature_branch
     # Send us a pull request for your feature branch

+..
+[1] The app with the highest primary key/ID wins.